 With all the carbon fiber race bikes rolling around town, it’s fair to assume that cycling is a white-collar pastime.
 Although it is easy to spend lots of money on bikes and equipment (and you likely will, down the line), you can certainly get started for less than $1,000.
 First you’ll want to decide what kind of bike you want.
 Are you interested in hitting the trails and escaping the traffic?
 Do you want to join your buddy’s group ride on Saturday mornings?
 Or maybe you’re looking for a solid cyclocross bike that will get you to and from work, no matter the time of year.

-A quick search on Craigslist will bring up a plethora of quality used, road, mountain and cyclocross bikes for less than $1,000.
-My recommendation is to make a list of a handful that you think might be suitable, and then have an experienced friend give them a look.
-They’ll be able to explain some of the nuances of componentry, geometry and build, so you can make a more informed decision.
+A quick search on Craigslist will bring up a plethora of quality used, road, mountain, and cyclocross bikes for less than $1,000.
+My recommendation is to make a list of a handful you think might be suitable, and then have an experienced friend give them a look.
+They’ll be able to explain some of the nuances of componentry, geometry, and build, so you can make a more informed decision.

 If you have a larger budget to work with, visiting your local bike shop and having them point you in the right direction is a good first step.
 They’ll be able to listen to your needs and make recommendations so you can make an informed decision.

 Get clipped in: